 Vitamin E acts as an antioxidant that protects our cells from damage by free radicals.
 Great sources of Vitamin E include vegetable oils and nuts.

 Iron is a mineral that delivers oxygen to all parts of the body.
 Make sure to eat plenty of green leafy vegetables and iron fortified cereals such as Total.
 Symptoms of iron deficiency include weakness and fatigue.

-Potassium, also a mineral, functions as part of our muscle and nervous systems.
+Potassium, also a mineral, functions as part of our muscle and as one of the best T-boosting supplements.
 Bananas steal the potassium show, but in fact other foods such as broccoli and potatoes (with the skin) have high amounts of potassium as well!